xyn11/Insight-DE19A/README.md

 ### Data Extraction

 Airbnb data is available on [Inside Airbnb](http://insideairbnb.com/get-the-data.html).
-You can download yelp data set on [Kaggle](https://www.kaggle.com/yelp-dataset/yelp-dataset).
+You can download yelp dataset from [Kaggle](https://www.kaggle.com/yelp-dataset/yelp-dataset).
 Data is updated monthly.
-Data extraction includes download to Amazon S3, then loading it to Spark and cleaning up.
+Data extraction includes uploading raw data to Amazon S3, and loading it to Spark.

 ### Data Processing
 There're two major steps of data processing in this project.
 First is to build a relationship between every single category and yelp business since in yelp dataset `categories` column, one value is a string including several categories.
 Two table were created in postgres: one table contains all the category names, another table `yelp2category` is the mapping between yelp and category.
 Second is to caculate a score to rank airbnb listings.
 After finding out all the business that falls under a certain category within 500 meters around the listing, then calculate a score, giving 1000 to 5 stars, 100 to 4.5 stars, 10 to 4 stars, 1 to 3.5 stars.
 PostGIS extension is used to index the geography address of yelp business, and to compute distance.